wp-plugins/posts-in-sidebar/README.md

 ### Credits ###

-I would like to say *Thank You* to all the people who helped me in making this plugin better, and in particular (in chronological order, from older to newer):
+I would like to say *Thank You* to all the people who helped me in making this plugin better.

-* [Jeff](http://profiles.wordpress.org/specialk/) for helping me in revisioning this plugin
-* [sjmsing](http://wordpress.org/support/profile/sjmsing) for a feature request
-* AlirezaJamali for the Persian translation
-* [Mike Churcher](http://wordpress.org/support/profile/mike-churcher) for a couple of feature requests
-* [lleroy](http://wordpress.org/support/profile/lleroy) for a feature request
-* Thérèse Lachance for the first French translation
-* [cilya](http://wordpress.org/support/profile/cilya) for the revised French translation
-* [Ahrale](http://atar4u.com) for the Hebrew translation
-* [Irma](http://wordpress.org/support/profile/studiozubli) for a feature request
-* [hypn0ticnet](http://wordpress.org/support/profile/hypn0ticnet) for a feature request

 ## Installation ##